do you exist

 'I' exist, in that I am 'some thing' that experiences reality, subjectively.
 This fact is clearly very important given that organisms in general invest vast amounts of energy into existence...but the question remains, what is this thing that 'I' am?

-We're an affiliation of scientists and philosophers who are united in the desire to highlight questions about the nature of consciousness.
+We're a non-profit association of scientists and philosophers who are united in the desire to highlight questions about the nature of consciousness.
 Our activities are two-fold:

 A. Chasing Reality Podcast

-The aim of this podcast (audio & video) is to interview scholars at the forefront of their fields, and who have useful insights into the possible nature of consciousness.
+In this podcast (audio & video) Ryan Bissett interviews scholars at the forefront of their fields, and who have useful insights into the possible nature of consciousness.
 The future vision of Chasing Reality is to connect these different thinkers with one another, in order to generate a cross-pollination of ideas and collaborative projects.

 B. Bhaktivedanta Institute (BI) Connect Project